 Once you are approved for registration and you have your visa issues sorted you will be able to commence work.
 Your employer should help you out with all these things.
 You will be working under what is called “provisional registration” by the Medical Board of Australia.
-Generally, all you need to do for this 12 months is to show that you can learn and grow and get regular feedback from your supervisors.
+Generally, all you need to do for these 12 months is to show that you can learn and grow and get regular feedback from your supervisors.
 Your supervisors will need to complete regular reports for the Medical Board of Australia and it is your responsibility, not theirs to see that they are completed and returned on time.
 If all the reports go well you will be able to be recommended at the end of the 12 months for general registration.

 The other thing that you need to watch out for is that your employer is ensuring that you gain exposure to the types of experiences that the Medical Board requires for this year.
 Generally, these shadow the experience that Australian interns go through.

 Depending on whether you have completed AMC Part 2 or not.
-You will need to try and sit and pass this in this 12 months.
+You will need to try and sit and pass this in these 12 months.
 Although you may be able to get an extension.

-If you are lucky enough you may be employed in one of the 20 or so health services which offer Workplace based assessment as an alternative to the AMC Clinical exam.
+If you are lucky enough you may be employed in one of the 20 or so health services which offer Workplace-based assessment as an alternative to the AMC Clinical exam.
 Candidates find this process far easier to complete.

 You will probably be starting to look for another job or negotiating an extension around the end of your 12 months.
-With general registration you may be able to apply for a skilled visa, as well as be looking at applying for permanent residency.
+With general registration, you may be able to apply for a skilled visa, as well as be looking at applying for permanent residency.